gingerhome/gingee/docs/ai-context/ai-context.md

 It abstracts the complexities of constructing multipart requests, making it easier to work with file uploads and form submissions.</p>
 </dd>
 <dt><a href="#module_fs">fs</a></dt>
-<dd><p>A secure file system module for GingerJS that provides secure sandboxed synchronous and asynchronous file operations.
+<dd><p>A secure file system module for Gingee that provides secure sandboxed synchronous and asynchronous file operations.
 <b>NOTE:</b> path with leading slash indicates path from scope root, path without leading slash indicates path relative to the executing script
 <b>IMPORTANT:</b> Requires explicit permission to use the module.
 See docs/permissions-guide for more details.</p>
 </dd>
 <dt><a href="#module_html">html</a></dt>
 <dd><p>A module for parsing and manipulating HTML using <a href="https://cheerio.js.org/">Cheerio</a>.
 It provides functions to load HTML from strings, files, and URLs, allowing for easy querying and manipulation of HTML documents.
-This module is particularly useful for web scraping, data extraction, and HTML manipulation tasks in GingerJS applications.
+This module is particularly useful for web scraping, data extraction, and HTML manipulation tasks in Gingee applications.
 It abstracts the complexities of working with raw HTML, providing a simple and consistent API for developers.
 It leverages the Cheerio library to provide a jQuery-like syntax for traversing and manipulating the HTML structure.
 It supports both synchronous and asynchronous operations, making it flexible for various use cases.</p>
 </dd>
 <dt><a href="#module_httpclient">httpclient</a></dt>
-<dd><p>A module for making HTTP requests in GingerJS applications.
+<dd><p>A module for making HTTP requests in Gingee applications.
 This module provides functions to perform GET and POST requests, supporting various content types.
 It abstracts the complexities of making HTTP requests, providing a simple interface for developers to interact with web services.
 It supports both text and binary responses, automatically determining the response type based on the content-type header.